kraken-tech/django-pg-migration-tools/CONTRIBUTING.md

 1. Update the version in pyproject.toml.
 2. Check all changes have been recorded in the changelog.
 3. Add a heading in the changelog for the new version, including today's date.
+4. Check if the README.md "Main Features" section needs updating.
-4. Commit the changes and open a PR.
+5. Commit the changes and open a PR.
-5. Once the PR is approved, rebase the branch to get the latest changes and tag the merge commit with the new version:
+6. Once the PR is approved, rebase the branch to get the latest changes and tag the merge commit with the new version:
    ```sh
    git tag 'v0.0.0'
    git push origin --tags
    ```
-6. The build_and_publish workflow will verify that the tag, package version, and changelog all contain the same version number and publish the package to PyPI.
+7. The build_and_publish workflow will verify that the tag, package version, and changelog all contain the same version number and publish the package to PyPI.